denk.mal

 Survivors and descendants at the ‘Hannoverscher Bahnhof Memorial’

-We are most grateful to the persons portrayed here for agreeing to participate in the project and their willingness to tell their stories.
+We are very grateful to the individuals pictured here for participating in the project and being willing to tell their stories.